Table of Contents

 This is a quick response: I am NOT spending hours researching the sources.
 The only source that matters here is the Venosa article.
 And I will focus on a few loaded words in the article, notably psychosis, hallucination, and intoxication.
 3

-Life magazine may have most accurately represented the tastes and interests of white middle-class Americans in the 1960s among nationally published periodicals.
-The March 25, 1966, issue featured an interesting cover image for an article disturbingly titled, “The Exploding Threat Of The Mind Drug That Got Out Of Control.”
+The March 25, 1966, issue Life magazine featured an interesting cover image for an article disturbingly titled, “The Exploding Threat Of The Mind Drug That Got Out Of Control.”
 It is cover-dated around the same time that the Byrds fired the psychedelic shot heard ’round the world with the release of Eight Miles Hugh.

 Connectivity would be increased